Privacy Policy

 How Student Users may Access our Services.
 You may use our Student Tools with Student Users if (i) you use them in an education setting, (ii) the use is permitted by your school, and (iii) you are a Teacher authorized to provide consent for your Student Users to use our Student Tools, and to disclose Student Personal Information to us.
 Once we have these assurances, we collect Student Personal Information from your Student Users only after you have created a Student Account and invited the Student User to use a Student Tool.
 More specifically, we permit a Student User to access our Services only through a Student Tool, and a Student User is permitted to access the Student Tool only after you initiate that access by creating a student account and sharing the login details with the Student User.
 If we find that anyone under the age of 18 has accessed or attempted to access our Services other than as permitted herein, we will remove those individuals and any personal information they may have provided from our system.

 COPPA.
-COPPA requires operators of online services that collect personal information from individuals under the age of 13 to obtain “parental consent”, and to comply with certain rules with regard to how personal information collected from such individuals is processed, secured, and disclosed.
+COPPA requires operators of online services that collect personal information from individuals under the age of 13 to obtain “parental consent” and to comply with certain rules with regard to how personal information collected from such individuals is processed, secured, and disclosed.
 COPPA permits schools and teachers using such online services in the education setting to act as the parent and provide consent to the operator of an online service to collect personal information from students who may be under the age of 13, for the use and benefit of the learning environment.
 When a Teacher connects with Student Users through Student Tools, we collect certain information (“Student Information”) — which may include Student Personal Information.
 We have adopted this Policy and the processes and protocols described herein to ensure that we’re meeting the requirements of COPPA, as applicable.

 FERPA.
 Student Information may include information considered to be an education record subject to the Family Educational Rights and Privacy Act (“FERPA”).
 To the extent that FERPA applies to any Student Information we may receive as a result of your or your Student Users’ use of the Student Tool, MagiCore acts as a “school official” (as that term is used in FERPA).